getlogbook/logbook/docs/features.rst

 ================

 Although the Python standard library provides a logging system, you should consider having a look at Logbook for your applications.
-Currently logbook is an alpha version and should be considered a developer preview.

-But give it a try, we think it will work out for you and be fun to use :)
+We think it will work out for you and be fun to use :)

-Furthermore because it was prototyped in a couple of days, it leverages some features of Python that are not available in older Python releases.
+Logbook leverages some features of Python that are not available in older Python releases.
-Logbook currently requires Python 2.5 or higher including Python 3 (3.1 or higher, 3.0 is not supported).
+Logbook currently requires Python 2.7 or higher including Python 3 (3.1 or higher, 3.0 is not supported).

 Core Features